 |Cell Ref||Date||Close Price||5 Day Average||Average Formula|

 As it is evident, the moving average changes as and when the closing price changes.
-A moving average as calculated above is called a ‘Simple Moving Average’ (SMA).
-Since we are calculating it as per the latest 5 days of data it is called referred to as 5 Day SMA.
+As calculated above, a moving average is called a ‘Simple Moving Average’ (SMA).
+Since we are calculating it as per the latest 5 days of data, it is called referred to as 5 Day SMA.

 In the chart shown below, I have overlaid a 5 day SMA over ACC’s candlestick graph.

-So what does a moving average indicate and how does one use it?
-Well, there are many applications of moving average and shortly I will introduce a simple trading system based on moving averages.
+So what does a moving average indicator, and how does one use it?
+There are many moving average applications, and shortly I will introduce a simple trading system based on moving averages.
 But before that, let us learn about the Exponential Moving Average.

 13.2 – The exponential moving average

-Consider the data points used in the this example,
+Consider the data points used in this example,

-When one calculates the average across these numbers there is an unstated assumption.
+When one calculates the average across these numbers, there is an unstated assumption.
 We are essentially giving each data point equal importance.
-Meaning, we are assuming that the data point on 22nd July is as important as the data point on 28th July.
+We are assuming that the data point on 22nd July is as important as the data point on 28th July.
 However, when it comes to markets, this may not always be true

 The average calculated on this scaled set of numbers gives us the Exponential Moving Average (EMA).
 I deliberately skipped the EMA calculation part, simply because most of the technical analysis software lets us drag and drop the EMA on prices.
 Hence we will focus on EMA’s application as opposed to its calculation.

-The reason why EMA is quicker to react to the current market price is because EMA gives more importance to the most recent data points.
+EMA is quicker to react to the current market price because EMA gives more importance to the most recent data points.
 This helps the trader to take quicker trading decisions.
-Hence for this reason, traders prefer the use of the EMA over the SMA.
+Hence, for this reason, traders prefer the use of the EMA over the SMA.

 13.3 – A simple application of moving average